uutzinger/headscale/headscale-stack/Readme.md

 #### Headscale Stack

-In the user's home directy we should create the following folders and configuration files in them.
+In the user's home directy we should create the following folders and configuration files.

 **Directories**
 headscale-stack/